 But, if you upload your data to the cloud, it remains accessible for any computer with an internet connection, even if something happens to your work computer.

 Having control over sensitive data is vital to any company.
 You never know what can happen if a document gets into the wrong hands, even if it’s just the hands of an untrained employee.

 Cloud enables you complete visibility and control over your data.
 You can easily decide which users have what level of access to what data.
-This gives you control, but it also streamlines work since staff will easily know what documents are assigned to them.
+This gives you control, but it also streamlines work .
 It will also increase and ease collaboration.
-Since one version of the document can be worked on by different people, and there’s no need to have copies of the same document in circulation.

 Not every company will migrate to the cloud, at least not yet.
 However, organizations which adopt cloud find that many benefits that cloud offers positively impacts their business.
-Cloud adoption increases every year, since companies realize that it offers them access to world-class enterprise technology.
+Cloud adoption increases every year, since companies realize that there are various benefits and advantages of Cloud Computing.
 Therefore, ITAF created a custom cloud solution ready to respond to any necessities.
 Let our cloud specialists help you choose the right solution between private or public cloud for your business.